troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 ## Exponential Energy Extrapolation

 Having established some basic principles of exponential growth, it's time for a first look at how we can use the math to argue about limits to our expectations.
 We'll concentrate on energy use.
 The United States Energy Information Administration (EIA) provides information on energy use from 1949 to the present.
-An appendix (E1: [3]) presents an approximate account of energy use from 1635-1945. [](#fig:expgrowth:energyproduction) displays this full range of history.
+An appendix (E1: [@USEIA]) presents an approximate account of energy use from 1635-1945. [](#fig:expgrowth:energyproduction) displays this full range of history.
 ```{figure} ../figures/Ch01_ExponentialGrowth/EnergyProduction.png
 :label: fig:expgrowth:energyproduction